 How to Perform Squats

-- Stand tall with your chest up, and your feet firmly planted hip-width distance apart.
+- Stand tall with your chest up and your feet firmly planted hip-width apart.

-- Push your hips back and bend your knees to lower into a deep squat.
+- Push your hips back and bend your knees into a deep squat.
 Go as low as you can without letting your knees cave in or your heels lift off the floor.

-- Pause at the bottom of the squat while keeping tension in the legs and glutes.
+- Pause at the bottom while keeping tension in the legs and glutes.

 - Drive through your feet and squeeze your glutes to stand back up.